 Caldo Verde is a Portuguese mother’s way of curing any ailment and fixing any heartbreak.
 This potato-based soup includes thinly sliced kale and pieces of chorizo sausage.
 It’s hearty, country-style cuisine and it’ll pretty much solve any problem, especially if that problem is hunger.

 Dashi – Asian

 Dashi falls into the broth section of this list.
 It is a base for many Asian dishes adding depth of flavour and pungent umaminess.
 It is made from a base of some kind of (often dried) seafood such as kombu (dried kelp), katsuobushi (dried and smoked bonito/skipjack shaved and flaked tuna), iriko or niboshi (anchovies/sardine).
-It’s the cornerstone to many Asian dishes, including Miso soup and can be had on its own and is recognised for its healing properties.
+It’s the cornerstone to many Asian dishes, including Miso soup, and can be had on its own; it’s also recognised for its healing properties.